Lukens Steel Company: 20th century

 The Lukens Main Office Building was erected in 1902, and later expanded in 1916.

-In 1903 Lukens had a new addition put on a steam-driven mill and that produced 136 inch wide steel plates.
+In 1903 Lukens had a new addition put on, a steam-driven mill that produced 136 inch wide steel plates.
 These were the largest plates being created in the United States.
 During 1917 the company adjusted the name again to Lukens Steel Company.
-Continuing through the year Lukens started to produce 204 inch steel plates making it the creator of the World's largest plate.
-Two years later the plates increased another two inches to 206, staying at the World's largest plate mill for over 40 years.
+Continuing through the year Lukens started to produce 204 inch steel plates making it the creator of the world's largest plate.
+Two years later the plates increased another two inches to 206, securing the mill's stature as producer of the world's plates for over 40 years.

 In 1925 Abram Huston's son-in-law, Robert Wolcott, took his place as president of the mill.
 During World War I the company lost money but returned into good fortune in 1929 with a net income of $876,563 on sales nearing $20.4 million.
 Wolcott pushed the company through the tough times of The Great Depression.
 Production rates fell from 446,774 tons to 165,731 tons.
 Wolcott made a lot of cost reductions, intensive sales, and additional services such as partial fabrications before shipment in attempt to save the company.
 In 1930 the clad plate, which includes permanent bonding of two or more different metals that protects against rust, corrosion and abrasion, was brought to the production line.
 This gave Lukens the biggest inclusive line of clad steel in the business.

 1937 led to an agreement with the Steel Workers Organization Committee.
 They accommodated the union members for a compromised agreement pertaining to wages, hours and benefits.
 By 1940 the company's debt was reduced and it was ready to prepare for the incoming demands of World War II.
 The U.S. Navy built a finishing mill that Lukens leased and operated to meet the demands.
 They named a Liberty ship after Rebecca Lukens.
 When 1944 rolled around the employment reached a record high of 6,166.
 As the war came to a close the profits hit a new record of $2.8 million, net sales hit $61.5 million and production of steel was at 578,461 tons.
 In 1949 Wolcott was succeeded by Charles Lukens Huston Jr. making him the 5th generation to own the company.